fxsitecompat/www.fxsitecompat.dev/content/docs/2017/date-prototype-tolocaleformat-has-been-deprecated.md

 ```

 Note that the Intl API is available on Firefox 56 and later on Android, while the desktop version of Firefox has already added the support with Firefox 29.

+**Update**: This method has been removed with [Firefox 58](https://www.fxsitecompat.com/en-CA/docs/2017/date-prototype-tolocaleformat-has-been-removed/).